shovonchowdhury/work-manager-nextJS/README.md

 - **Tailwind CSS**: A utility-first CSS framework for styling the app.
 - **bcrypt**: A library for hashing passwords and ensuring secure authentication.
 - **JWT (JSON Web Tokens)**: A method for securely transmitting information between the server and the client.
+- **Redux**: A state management library for managing user authentication and tasks across the application.

 ## Installation